philipjholdsworth/Auto-Ansible-Lab-Virtual-Box/README.md

 ## Vagrantfile

-The Vagrantfile can be altered to change the Virutal machine provisioning if you which to ulter the lab configuration
+The Vagrantfile can be altered to change the virutal machine provisioning if you wish to ulter the lab configuration

 ### boostrap.sh / key_gen.sh / key_setup.sh